 Now, you made it out of your room, and you are standing in the hallway, and the hallway is full of smoke from ceiling to flour.
 What would you do?

-You came back into your room and sealed the door.
+Let’s imagine you came back into your room and sealed the door.
 What would you do now?

 At this moment you just described, your phone rings.
 What would you do?

-You are in the hallway, and you can see under the smoke.
+Imagine you are in the hallway again, and you can see under the smoke.
 What would you do?

 You are in the hallway, you can see the fire at the end of it and you are next to a fire extinguisher.
 What would you do?